Background: Non-steroidal anti-inflammatory drugs (NSAIDs) are among the most

 Methods: The synthesized compounds were identified using FTIR, HRMS, 1H-NMR and 13C-NMR,

-and evaluated for their inhibitory activity against ovine COX-1 and COX-2 using an in-vitro
+and evaluated for their inhibitory activity against ovine COX-1 and COX-2 using an in vitro cyclooxygenase

-Results: Six compounds were synthesized as a preliminary screening study to identify which was the
+Results and Discussion: Six compounds were synthesized as a preliminary screening study to identify

-was found to be better than ketoprofen.
-In contrast, compound 4a (which has diazepine and 3-
+ratio of 4b was found to be better than ketoprofen.
+In contrast, compound 4a (which has diazepine

-chlorophenyl) was the most selective with a COX-1/COX-2 ratio value of 0.85 in comparison with a
+and 3-chlorophenyl) was the most selective with a COX-1/COX-2 ratio value of 0.85 in comparison

 Conclusion: In general, the synthesized library has moderate activity against both enzymes (i.e.,